Condensed matter lessons about the origin of time: Condensed matter and emergent spacetimes

-The simple model considered up to now is indeed a useful analogy or toy model, but not a full-fledged model for quantum gravity.
-A first reason is that the metric $g_{\mu\nu}$ in~\eqref{alembert} does not reproduce all possible general relativistic metrics.
-However, this might just reflect the possibility that not all mathematical solutions of general relativity represent physically realistic spacetimes.
+The simple model considered up to now is certainly not a full-fledged model for quantum gravity.
+A first reason is the fact mentioned earlier that the metric~\eqref{alembert} does not reproduce all possible general relativistic metrics.
+However, this shortcoming could partly be argued away since it is far from obvious that all mathematical solutions of general relativity represent physically realistic spacetimes.
 A second and more important problem regards the dynamics of the system.
-In a BEC, the `analogue gravitational dynamics' turns out to be (semi-)classical, i.e., can be encoded in a modified Poisson equation but does not lead to the Einstein equations~\cite{Girelli:2008gc}.
-More abstract toy models have been studied, but apparently none of those studied so far are sufficiently complex to reproduce the Einstein dynamics of general relativity.
-Nevertheless, the idea that gravity might emerge from an underlying microscopic `condensed-matter-like' quantum system has at least two additional trumps to play.
+If one wants to extend the analogy with general relativity beyond the kinematical aspects of quantum field theory in a curved spacetime, there would have to be some way of emulating the Einstein field equations.
+However, in a real perfect fluid such as a BEC, the inherent hydrodynamics of the system dominates and completely obfuscates any possible Einsteinian gravitational dynamics based, e.g., on Sakharov's idea of induced gravity~\cite{Sakharov:1967pk}.
+This problem is crucial for the general idea of obtaining a satisfactory model of emergent gravity.
+It is also directly related to the question of time, and so I will treat it separately in Sec.~\ref{S:dynamics} below.
+The bottom line is that, although interesting progress is being made on the problem of studying the ``analogue gravitational dynamics'' of condensed-matter-like systems (see e.g.~\cite{Girelli:2008gc,Girelli:2008qp}, the models studied so far are clearly not sufficiently complex to reproduce the Einstein dynamics of general relativity.
+However, even if at the moment not reproducing the Einstein equations, the idea that gravity might emerge from an underlying microscopic ``condensed-matter-like'' quantum system has at least two additional trumps to play.

+First, in more complicated fermionic systems with a Fermi-point (or Weyl) topology\footnote{Weyl topologies include Fermi points in 3+1 dimensions, and Dirac points in 2+1 dimensions.}, and in particular $^3$He-A~\cite{Volovik:2003fe}, fermionic quasi-matter emerges at low energy together with effective bosonic gauge and gravitational fields from the quantum vacuum.
+The construction here is slightly more involved than in the simple case of BECs, but its essence can be understood as follows.
+The Fermi point is the point in momentum space where the quasi-particle energy is zero.
+Spatial and temporal perturbations do not destroy the Fermi point, because of its topological stability.
+They only lead to a general deformation of the energy spectrum near the Fermi point, determined by